ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * Understanding the "who" - Identifying the actors in this situation.
 Identify the groups (by actions/motives), then recursively split similar to what is done in the SD framework in a top-down fashion.
 * Understanding the "what/how" - What actions are they taking or have taken?
 Visualising them performing the action.
 * Understanding the "why" - For every action taken, there must be a reason.
-By understanding more details about the actors in current situations/past situations, you can figure the reason.
-Equivalent to taking their perspective.
+To understand why, understand the history - the past "whats" of the actor.
+Then their "why" will make sense.

 The trick is to connect to identify who, and figure out why.
 Then connect nodes across time to understand how the situation has evolved.